 Why we have reduced the content of this bulletin

-Producing Short-Term International Migration estimates
+Producing Short-Term International Migration (STIM) estimates

-STIM estimates are produced directly from the IPS at the end of the person’s stay in the country, so measure actual migration behaviours.
+STIM estimates are produced directly from the International Passenger Survey (IPS) at the end of the person’s stay in the country, so measure actual migration behaviours.

 To help improve timeliness, we publish provisional STIM estimates, which use 18 months of final IPS data and six months of provisional data.
 The provisional estimates are then updated the following year.

 International Passenger Survey (IPS) – imbalances and discontinuity workBack to table of contents

-Accuracy of short-term migration estimates
+Accuracy of current short-term migration estimates

-Uncertainty in ONS migration statistics
+Uncertainty in the ONS migration statistics

 The International Passenger Survey (IPS) is a sample survey and as such provides estimates.
 When the estimates are broken down beyond the headline figures, they are subject to greater levels of uncertainty.

 Quality and methodology